Riddhish Herbals

 Composition

-- Pippali (Piper longum) — Fruit — 100%
+- Pippali (Piper longum) — Fruit — sole ingredient, nothing blended in

 Net weight 50 g.
 Label-verified composition.